List of Shortland Street characters introduced in 2024: Phil Grayson

+Phil passes her exam and is promoted to Consultant on the 1st of July.
+After Phil passes her consultancy exams, she throws herself a celebration party he slepts with CEO Paul Cremorne. the feud with Izzy continues after she reports her to HR for bulling.she later has a meeting with Alexander Dove Izzy's father the meeting initially goes well as he understands how his daughter can be but she oversteps by saying what Izzy is really like this angers him and insults her disappointed by Phils uneven work ethic, inability to thrive in her career and string of failed relationships. decided to not move forward with the complaint.

+Nazar Arshad

+Nazar Arshad, played by Mo Nasir, made his first appearance on 5 February 2024.
+Nazar is the first character of Pakistani descent.

+Bonnie Kawiti

+Bonnie Kawiti, played by Acushla-Tara Kupe, made her first appearance on 23 April 2024.

+Karamea Kawiti

+Karamea Kawiti, played by Boh Allan, made her first appearance on 23 April 2024.

 Aiden Archer

 Aiden Archer appeared for a one-scene guest appearance in late 2024, played by American comedian and talk-show host Conan O'Brien.
 O'Brien filmed his scene whilst visiting New Zealand for an international travel show Conan O'Brien Must Go in September 2024, with Producer Oliver Driver describing him as a "joy to have on the show" and hoping he would return.

 Following the resignation of Hospital acting-Head of Surgery Boyd Rolleston (Sam Bunkall), Chris Warner (Michael Galvin) learned his long-time "frenemy" Aiden Archer was arriving in New Zealand to cover his surgeries.
 The two reconnected at the hospital where Aiden made it clear he took the job whilst briefly visiting the country for a romance to add to his nickname of "Dr. Love".
 After reconnecting, they returned to work with Aiden immediately flirting with a patient's mother.

 The cameo was well received and described on Radio New Zealand as being "crafted to near perfection" and despite being "bizarre and hilarious" it was apparent "O'Brien was game to deliver whatever was written on the page - and it's equally clear the Shortland Street writers had an absolute field day."
 Tara Ward of The Spinoff described Aiden as "deliciously absurd" and despite having only "lasted two minutes ... it was powerful enough to destabilise everything Shortland Street holds dear."
 His persona as "Dr. Love" was said to challenge Chris Warner's existing title.